Why Me (Styx song): "Lights"

 The b-side of the "Why Me" single was "Lights," another song from Cornerstone that was written by DeYoung and Tommy Shaw.
+The lyrics of "Lights" were reflect the dichotomy between musicians' need for private time versus their desire to perform their music for fans.
 "Lights" was issued as a single a-side in the UK, Germany and Spain and reached #35 on the German charts.
 Allmusic critic Mike DeGagne described "Lights" as having "silky harmonies and welcoming choruses."
 Edmonton Journal critic Nancy Arab found "Lights" to be one of the few worthwhile songs on Cornerstone ("Why Me" and "Babe" being the others) and said that the band sounds similar to Supertramp on the song due to the keyboard and vocal performances.
 Rolling Stone critic David Fricke said it was "enlivened by a bouncy beat and a hint of horns, [and] boasts yet another hook on which you could hang your AM radio.
 Hegedus of Morning Call found it to be "triumphant."
 When Styx performed "Lights" in concert in 1980, a light show involving colored lights and strobes was displayed.